waimea-takinredharding/300DTD-task-manager-website-project-level-3/docs/0-requirements.md

-## NAME OF IMPLICATION 3
+## Usability

-Replace this text with a clear explanation of what the implication means.
+The usability implications of a digital technology or digital outcome (e.g. a website) relate to how easy it is to use for the end-user, without the need for help or guidance.

 ### Relevance to the System

-Replace this text with an explanation of why the implication is relevant to this particular project.
+Usability is relevant to this particular project because if the website is not usable, then it will be frustrating or inconvenient to use, which will go against the goal of being more convenient and usable than paper lists.

 ### Impact / Considerations